dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 is always the case, even if you use an Option Base 1 statement to change the default lower bound for arrays.

-This example is available at this book’s website.
+This example is available at this book's website.

 Determining multiple selections